Saccharomyces boulardii: Metabolic disorders

-A position paper published by ESPGHAN Working Group for Probiotics and Prebiotics based on a systematic reviews and randomized controlled trials suggested that S. boulardii (low quality of evidence, strong recommendation) may be considered in the management of children with acute gastroenteritis in addition to rehydration therapy.

-Other uses
+Preclinical evidence from animal models suggests that S. boulardii supplementation may reduce body weight in the context of type 2 diabetes; however, clinical evidence in humans is currently lacking.
+Additional studies in diet-induced obesity models further support these findings, showing that S. boulardii can attenuate weight gain, reduce food intake, and increase energy expenditure.
+These effects are accompanied by coordinated changes in gut microbiota composition, microbial metabolic activity, and host immune signaling, including reduced inflammatory pathways (e.g., TNFα/NF-κB) and shifts in metabolites linked to metabolic regulation, suggesting modulation of the gut–immune–metabolic axis.

-Food and drinks
+Food and beverage use

-S. c. var. boulardii is usable in beer brewing, with live yeast remaining in the finished product.
+S. boulardii is usable in beer brewing, with live yeast remaining in the finished product.
 It can coexist alongside other S. cerevisiae in mixed starter cultures.

-It can be also used for baking, where its ability to deter bacteria translates into inhibition of rope spoilage, a bread defect caused by Bacillus subtilis or B. licheniformis contamination.
+It can also be used for baking, where its ability to deter bacteria translates into inhibition of rope spoilage, a bread defect caused by Bacillus subtilis or Bacillus licheniformis contamination.

-Research

-S. boulardii has been shown to reduce body weight in an animal model of type 2 diabetes.
+Synthetic biology applications

+In addition to its use as a naturally occurring probiotic, S. boulardii has attracted increasing interest as a chassis organism for synthetic biology and engineered microbial therapeutics.
+Its ability to survive gastrointestinal conditions, transiently persist in the gut, and its established safety record have motivated efforts to genetically modify S. boulardii for the localized delivery of therapeutic molecules.
+Engineered strains have been reported to express heterologous proteins such as the anti-inflammatory cytokine interleukin-10 (IL-10), with the aim of reducing intestinal inflammation, as well as peptide hormones including exendin-4, a glucagon-like peptide-1 (GLP-1) receptor agonist investigated for metabolic and endocrine applications.
+Other engineered variants have been designed to secrete antimicrobial peptides, toxin-neutralizing enzymes, or immunomodulatory metabolites, or to modulate short-chain fatty acid production.
+Collectively, these approaches position S. boulardii as a promising platform for next-generation live biotherapeutic products (also called advanced microbiome therapeutics), leveraging synthetic biology to extend its therapeutic potential beyond that of conventional probiotics.

-Safety
+Safety and adverse effects

 In immunocompromised individuals, S. boulardii has been associated with fungemia or localized infection, which may be fatal.
 Overall, S. boulardii is safe for use in otherwise healthy populations and fungemia with S. boulardii has not been reported, to the best of the recent evidence in immunocompetent patients.
 A review of HIV-1-infected patients given therapy with S. boulardii indicated it was safe.
 A retrospective study on 32,000 oncohematological hospitalized patients showed no occurrence of fungal sepsis with S. boulardii use.